 Lab for Energy & Environment in the Asia-Pacific (LEEAP)

-Our approach is problem-driven: we ask questions about particular technologies, and set about answering these questions using a variety of techniques and information.
+Our approach is problem-driven: we ask questions about particular technologies, and set about answering these questions using a variety of techniques and data.
 We are particularly interested in the creation of competitive advantage in low carbon technologies through policy, with an analytic focus on interdependence and geographic focus on the Asia-Pacific.
+See my interview with Nature Energy on the importance of interdependence in the low carbon energy transition here.

-Our research and outreach has been supported by the European Commission Strategic Partnership for the Implementation of the Paris Agreement (SPIPA), the Commonwealth Department of Foreign Affairs and Trade, the Commonwealth Department of Defence, and the Australian Research Council.
+Research and outreach has been supported by the European Commission Strategic Partnership for the Implementation of the Paris Agreement (SPIPA), the Commonwealth Department of Foreign Affairs and Trade, the Commonwealth Department of Defence, the Australian Research Council, and various foundations.

-Click on the images to learn more, and get in touch if you’d like to discuss working together.
+Click below to learn more, and get in touch if you’d like to discuss working together.

 Offshore Wind in the Asia Pacific

 Offshore wind has been proposed as a key technology option for decarbonising energy systems in the Asia-Pacific region.
-We are examining various aspects of offshore wind development and deployment regionally and globally
+We are examining various aspects of offshore wind development and deployment regionally and globally.
+For more click on the image or here.

 Energy Transition Policies